Andrew Lane

 Contact my clerk

-Though Andy has extensive experience in matters ranging from housing possession and injunction trials, homelessness appeals, judicial review claims and Upper Tribunal age assessment challenges through to appellate advocacy in the higher courts, clients have also increasingly instructed him to advise on policy matters, compliance with statutory duties questions, tenancy agreement revisions and the impact of and fall-out from primary and secondary legislation, and government direction.
+Though Andy has extensive experience in matters ranging from housing possession and injunction trials, homelessness appeals, housing licensing, judicial review claims and Upper Tribunal age assessment challenges through to appellate advocacy in the higher courts, clients have also increasingly instructed him to advise on policy matters, housing allocation scheme reviews, compliance with statutory duty questions, tenancy agreement revisions and the impact of and fall-out from primary and secondary legislation, and government direction.

 The legal directories have consistently recognised Andy as one of the leading practitioners at the Bar in the Social Housing field by placing him in the top-ranking category: